Wednesday, March 4, 2009

 Below are some of the things I've volunteered to do over the last few years:

-• Co-organizer (with Arlin Stoltzfus) of the NESCENT Evolutionary Informatics working group and conference series (ongoing, first meeting May 2007)
+• Co-PI (with Arlin Stoltzfus) of the NESCent Evolutionary Informatics working group and conference series (2007-2009)

 • Co-chair (with Patrik Nosil), organizing committee for the 24th Annual Pacific Ecology and Evolution Conference (2003).